 VR: LinkedIn is probably less likely than some of the other social sites to suck you into the rabbit hole of singing cats and surfing dog videos.
-But messages, updates, Groups and Pulse can certainly suck you in.
+But messages, updates, Groups, and Pulse can certainly suck you in.
 It's usually all good stuff and relevant to your business which means you might even spend more time there since it's "allowed."
 I recommend scheduling your LinkedIn (and other "social") time to make sure you have a start and stop time.
-I also suggest you create a checklist that covers everything you need to do on LinkedIn (monthly, weekly and daily).
-LI: How are marketers getting it wrong with LinkedIn?
-VR: Basically marketers do these three things wrong: - Selling too much - Not making use of the tools - Not realizing its potential
+I also suggest you create a checklist that covers everything you need to do on LinkedIn (monthly, weekly, and daily).

+VR: Basically marketers do these three things wrong:

+- Selling too much

+- Not making use of the tools

+- Not realizing its potential